askap-vast/vast-tools/FINDSOURCES.md

                         represent the crossmatch radius. (default: False) --use-tiles           Use the individual tiles instead of combined mosaics. (default:
                         False)
+  --base-folder
-  --img-folder IMG_FOLDER
+                        Path to base folder if using default directory structure') --img-folder IMG_FOLDER
                         Path to folder where images are stored (default: None) --rms-folder RMS_FOLDER